intel-secl/sgx-verification-service/README.md

-# Certificate Management Service
+# SGX Verification Service

-`Certificate Management Service` is a web service whose purpose is to manage all Certificates in ecosystem
+`SGX Verification Service` is a web service whose job is to verify SGX ECDSA Quotes

 ## Key features
-- Provides self signed Root CA
+- Verify if PCK Certificate in a quote is genuine
-- Sign rest of the certificates in ecosystem by Root CA
+- Verify TcbInfo, PCKCRL, QEIdentity for a platform
 - RESTful APIs for easy and versatile access to above features

 ## System Requirements
-- RHEL 7.5/7.6
+- RHEL 8.1
-- Epel 7 Repo
+- Epel 8 Repo
 - Proxy settings if applicable

 ## Software requirements
 - git
 - makeself
-- Go 11.4 or newer
+- Go 1.13.1 or newer

 # Step By Step Build Instructions